zukunft/zukunft.com/docs/code_functions_all.md

         \-- change_table_list - return the database id of the default log type
         \-- protection_type_list - return the database id of the default protection type
         \-- share_type_list - return the database id of the default share type
+        \-- job_status_list - return the database id of the default job type
         \-- job_type_list - return the database id of the default job type
         \-- sys_log_function_list - return the database id of the default system log function
         \-- sys_log_status_list - return the database id of the default system log status